Vivian Fung

-Vivian Fung (born 1975) is a Canadian-born composer who writes music for orchestras, operas, quartets, and piano.
+Vivian Fung (born 1975) is a JUNO Award-winning Canadian-born composer who writes music for orchestras, operas, quartets, and piano.
 Her compositions have been performed internationally.

 Early life and education

 Fung was born in Edmonton, Alberta.
 She began composition studies with Violet Archer and later studied with Narcis Bonet in Paris.
-She received her doctorate from The Juilliard School in New York City in 2002, where her mentors included David Diamond and Robert Beaser.
+She received her bachelor's degree, masters, and doctorate from The Juilliard School in New York City in 1996, 1997, and 2002, respectively.
+Her composition mentors included David Diamond and Robert Beaser, piano mentors included György Sándor and Ernesto Lejano, and conducting mentor was Miguel Harth-Beyoda.

 Career

-Fung's compositions blend Western musical forms with musical ideas from many cultures, including Balinese and Javanese gamelan, and folk songs from minority regions of China.
+NPR calls Fung "one of today's most eclectic composers," and The Philadelphia Inquirer said she has a "stunningly original compositional voice" through her use of blending Western musical forms with musical ideas from many cultures, including Balinese and Javanese gamelan, and folk songs from minority regions of China.

 Fung travels often, exploring the diverse cultures of North Vietnam, Spain, and Bali, Indonesia.
-Her personal heritage has played a strong role in her music.
 In 2012, Fung traveled to Southwest China for ethno-musicological research to study minority music and cultures in the Yunnan province.
 It was a continuation of the research that previously inspired "Yunnan Folk Songs" (2011).
 The project was commissioned by Fulcrum Point New Music in Chicago with support from the MAP Fund.
+After the world premiere in March 2011 of Fung's work "Yunnan Folk Songs", The Chicago Tribune wrote, "'Yunnan Folk Songs' stood out ... [with] a winning rawness that went beyond exoticism."

+Fung has been the composer-in-residence of the Delaware Chamber Music Festival, the Music in the Loft chamber music series in Chicago, the San Jose Chamber Orchestra, and the Billings Symphony.
+She also completed residencies at the MacDowell, Yaddo, and Banff arts colonies, as well as residencies at National Sawdust, Alba Music Festival Composition Program, New York State School Music Association, Mostly Modern Festival Institute, Vancouver Symphony Orchestra School of Music, National Orchestra Institute + Festival, and Atlantic Center for the Arts.

+In 2012, the Naxos Canadian Classics label released the world premiere recording of Fung's "Violin Concerto #1", her "Piano Concerto (Dreamscapes)", and "Glimpses" for prepared piano, with the Metropolis Ensemble conducted by Andrew Cyr, featuring violinist Kristin Lee, and pianist Conor Hanick.
+Several of her works have also been released commercially on the Telarc, Çedille, and Signpost labels.
+Fung's "Violin Concerto" received the 2013 JUNO Award for Classical Composition of the Year.